Ken McNabb Trail Rider University August 7th-11th, 2023:

 Directions From I-25 South (Wheatland or Glendo): Allow about 35 minutes from Douglas.
 Going North on I-25, exit right at the West Douglas exit (#140).
 At the first stop light, turn right onto South Riverbend Road.
 Within ½ mile, turn right onto the Esterbrook Road (Highway 94) and pass under the Interstate.
 Within one mile, turn right onto the Chalk Buttes Road (County 9).
 This road will intersect with the Cold Springs Road (Highway 91) in about four miles, turn left and continue until the pavement ends.
 The Powderhorn Ranch entrance (marked with a big metal sign) will be on your right within 500 yards after the pavement ends.

 Flying In?
-A free shuttle will be offered with pickup from the Casper Airport on August 6th.
-We ask that you try to arrive in prior to 5:00 PM.
+Transportation from the Casper airport will be offered on September 3rd.
+The airport is about 1.5 hours from the ranch.
+We ask that you try to arrive in as close to 5:00 PM as possible.
 Depending on the number of folks flying in and schedules we will more than likely have one shuttle coming around 5:00 PM.
 If all flights are arriving in earlier, we will bump up a pickup time.
 Please let our office know your itinerary as soon as possible.
-A shuttle will also be offered back to the airport on August 12th.
+Transportation will also be offered back to the airport on September 9th.
 Please do not make your flight out prior to 10AM.
 Hoping to not have to fly with your saddle?
 Feel free to ship it to the ranch address listed in the driving directions with Attn: Ken McNabb Trail Rider University followed by your name.